The afterglow of GW170817 from every angle: Prospects for detecting the afterglows of binary neutron star mergers: Results

-Even with a $325$~Mpc GW horizon for A+, more than $44\%$ of afterglows are detectable in all bands, and $59\%$ are detectable in X-rays, corresponding to about $30$ afterglow detections per year.
-DSA-2000 will be able to survey large areas down to $2$~$\mu$Jy \citep{hallinan2019}, allowing an afterglow detection for about half of all A+ BNS mergers, even without a kilonova localization.
-In Fig.~\ref{fig_LIGO_prob_vs_strain_nextgen}, the detection fraction remain high, $>20\%$, even beyond $1$~Gpc.
+Even with a $325$~Mpc GW range for A+ (O5), about $40\%$ of afterglows are detectable in all bands, and $53\%$ are detectable in X-rays.
+DSA-2000 will be able to survey large areas down to $5$~$\mu$Jy \citep{hallinan2019}, allowing an afterglow detection for about $40\%$ of all A+ BNS mergers, even without a kilonova localization.
+In Fig.~\ref{fig_LIGO_prob_vs_strain_nextgen}, the detection fraction remain high, $>20\%$, even at $1$~Gpc.